 To be eligible for a cosmetology or barber license in Florida, a person must complete a minimum of 1200 hours at either a Florida School of Cosmetology or a Florida School for Barbering.

-After completing education, submitting a complete application to the appropriate board, the applicant will be contacted to schedule a time to take the written exam at a Pearson VUE location.
+After completing education, submitting a completed application to the appropriate board, the applicant will be contacted to schedule a time to take the written exam at a Pearson VUE location.
 Both Barbers and Cosmetologists have written exams, although different content.

 3) Differences Between Cosmetologists and Barbers in Practice